Mobile Testing using Android¶

 Using the Mobile Spy¶

-The Mobile Spy will let you view an application running on the mobile device, take a snapshot of its screen and then interactively inspect the objects in the application being tested.
-This is a useful first step to make sure that Rapise recognizes the application and has access to the objects in the user interface.
+The Mobile Spy allows you to view an application running on the mobile device, take a snapshot of its screen, and then interactively inspect the objects within the application being tested.
+This is a useful first step to ensure that Rapise recognizes the application and has access to the objects in the user interface.

 .
-Click Mobile Spy button, Mobile Spy will be displayed.
-Now click the Get Snapshot
+Click the Mobile Spy button.
+The Mobile Spy will then be displayed.
+Now, click the Get Snapshot

 button to display the application specified in the mobile profile on the screen:

-In the example above, we are displaying the sample Android application that is available in AUTAndroid Repository.
+The example above displays the sample Android application available in the AUTAndroid Repository.

-If you click on one of objects in the user interface, it will be highlighted in Red and the tree hierarchy on the left will expand to show the properties of that object:
+If you click on one of the objects in the user interface, it will be highlighted in red, and the tree hierarchy on the left will expand to show the properties of that object:

-If you want to view the contents of the Spy as a text file, just click Spy > Page Source
+To view the contents of the Spy as a text file, click the Spy > Page Source

-menu and you will see the contents of the Spy properties window as a text file.
+menu option.
+You will then see the contents of the Spy properties window as a text file.

-If you want to perform an action on the application (e.g. click on the selected item) use toolbar buttons.
+To perform an action on the application (e.g., click on the selected item), use the toolbar buttons.

-and Rapise will send a tap event to the application, switching the application to the next page:
+.
+Rapise will send a tap event to the application, switching it to the next page:

-Assuming that you can see your application in the Spy and that the objects can be inspected (similar to that shown above) you can now begin the process of testing your mobile application.
-Click on Spy > Disconnect
+Assuming you can see your application in the Spy and that the objects can be inspected (similar to what is shown above), you can now begin testing your mobile application.
+Click the Spy > Disconnect

-menu to end your Spy session and close the Rapise Spy dialog.
-You will now be returned back to your test script.
+menu option to end your Spy session and close the Rapise Spy dialog.
+You will now be returned to your test script.

 Recording and Playing a Test¶

-With the new Rapise mobile test script open, click on the Record
+With the new Rapise mobile test script open, click the Record

-button on the toolbar and that will display the recording activity dialog:
+button on the toolbar.
+This will display the recording activity dialog:

-button and in the Rapise Spy click Get Snapshot
+button, and in the Rapise Spy, click the Get Snapshot

 button on the toolbar:

-We now want to record a click on one of the menu options, simply click on the Login
+We now want to record a click on one of the menu options.
+Simply click the Login

 button on the screenshot you see in Mobile Spy:

-Now highlight user name field, put text into the edit field on the toolbar and press Send Keys
+Now, highlight the user name field, enter text into the edit field on the toolbar, and press the Send Keys

 button.
-Do the same for password field and record tap action on the Login and Home (back arrow) buttons.
+Do the same for the password field and record a tap action on the Login and Home (back arrow) buttons.
 You will see the events in the recording activity dialog:

-button and you will be taken back to the test script.
-Click on Append to End
+button, and you will be taken back to the test script.
+Click the Append to End

 button.

-Now to playback the test simply click Play
+To play back the test, simply click Play

-in the Rapise toolbar and the test will play back in the Android Emulator.
-This is the report of the test being executed.
+in the Rapise toolbar, and the test will play back in the Android Emulator.
+This is the report of the test execution.

 Sample Application and Tests¶

-You can find the Android sample tests and sample Application in AUTAndroid Repository.
+You can find the Android sample tests and sample application in the AUTAndroid Repository.

 See Also¶

-- Mobile Testing, for an overview of mobile testing with sub-sections on testing.
+- Mobile Testing, for an overview of mobile testing and its sub-sections.

 - Mobile Settings Dialog - for information on setting up the different mobile profiles for the mobile devices you will be testing.

-- Mobile Object Spy - for information on how Rapise connects to the device and lets you view the objects in the tested application.
+- Mobile Object Spy - for information on how Rapise connects to the device and allows you to view the objects in the tested application.

 - KB382 Android Testing Hints